qmeeus/balanced-view/README.md

 Execute a shell inside the container:<br/>
 `docker exec -it fact-checker bash`

-## Note for developers
+## Notes for developers
-**Please not that this project is under the GPL license, which authorise you to do pretty much anything with the code except changing the License.
-In other words, feel free to clone it, transform it, improve it, but you can't make it private, it has to remain open source.**
+**Please note that this project is under the GNU General Public License, which authorises you to do pretty much anything with the code except changing the license.
+In other words, feel free to clone it, transform it or improve it as much as you want, but you can't make it private: it has to remain open source.**

 The repository is organised as follow:
  - `/` all the files that have to do with deploying the website, including docker configuration files and various scripts to launch and deploy the app